<- Back to main blog

 Besides keywords, meta descriptions, headings, and links to authoritative sources all play a role.
 Done right, SEO is practically invisible to the reader but incredibly effective.

-Headlines are what initially hook a reader, and introductions are what keep them around.
-A strong headline piques curiosity, while a well-crafted intro sets expectations.
+Headlines draw readers in, and introductions keep them engaged.
+A strong headline stirs curiosity, while a well-crafted intro sets expectations.
 The Yahoo!
-Style Guide suggests that headlines should be direct, informative, and ideally spark interest or curiosity.
+Style Guide recommends that headlines be direct, informative, and ideally spark interest or curiosity.

 For introductions, clarity is key.
 State the main takeaway upfront, so readers know they’re in the right place.
 This approach respects readers’ time and keeps them engaged.